Kuinox/TypedCLI/README.md

 # TypedCLI
 Simple wrapper around various CLI.

+Currently supporting:
-Currently supporting most of the dotnet CLI commands, except msbuild related stuff.
+- most of the dotnet CLI commands, except msbuild related stuff.
-Supporting a few important npm commands.
+- a few important npm commands.

 # Documentation
 Almost none currently.
 The api match 1 to 1 the CLI, if not, it's a bug.